Katamaze/Leap/README.md

 The average provider already has massive problems using just WHMCS sidebar/navbar classes.
 How can we expect them to make changes to a Lavarel class considering routes and templates?

 IMO this is what we should be doing.
-A flexible and robust API interface like we did for C13 and then anyone can play with it with its favourite programming language, system and so on.
+A flexible and robust API interface like we did for C13 and then anyone can play with its favourite programming language, system and so on.

 In C13 we already have tens of developers interacting with us via API.
-And we don't even know what language they using!
+We don't even know what language they using!
 It could be PHP, Python, Java, ASP... who cares?
 We give them the engine.
 They go wherever they want to go.

+The only problem with this approach is that we should hope that someone creates the GUI for our engine.
+Or maybe we should provide at least one working example written in PHP and something simple like Smarty.
+Or WordPress.
+Sigh...